 Beer: Making Sense of All the Choices

 Marketing of beer has changed drastically in the past five years.
+No longer is it just about taste.
 Let's face it: United States domestic lagers taste pretty similar.
 Companies have realized this and have moved to advertising based on calories and carbs.

 The Efficient Drinker has come up with a metric to determine how "efficient" a beer is.
-This means minimizing the calories for a given amount of alcohol consumption, or how to get your buzz without gaining tons of fat.
-Here is the methodology: the efficiency ratio measures the percentage of a beer's calories from alcohol versus other sources.
-So, the efficiency ratio says nothing about price or taste -- it's simply a measure of which beer to drink if you want to look good.
+This means minimizing the calories for a given amount of alcohol consumption.
+Translated: how to get your buzz without gaining tons of fat.
+Here is the methodology: the efficiency ratio measures the percentage of a beer's calories from alcohol versus other (usually carbs).
+So, the efficiency ratio says nothing about price or taste -- it's simply a measure of which beers you should drink if you want to look good.

+The efficiency rankings are sortable by any field.
 The calories and alcohol by volume (ABV) were compiled from various sources, often directly from the brewers.
-This site will do its best to stay current and maybe one day sponsor an actual study of its own like this one from many years ago.
-Note that the below figures apply to beer in the United States and may not apply to states with different beer regulations (CO, KS, OK, UT and some counties elsewhere).
+This site will do its best to adjust given new information and maybe one day sponsor an actual study of its own like this one from many years ago.
+Note that this may not apply to states with different beer regulations (CO, KS, OK, UT and some counties elsewhere).
+An international version is under development.

 |Sierra Nevada Pale Ale||175||5.60%||62.1%|